kusuml04/WEB452_Winter2023Assignments/Lamps/Readme.txt

 Add navigation bar named as Abous us and Lamps inside _Layout.cshtml

-change the font style and add bpdy color on home page.
+change the font style and add body color on home page.

+Start working in About Us page .

+facing an issue regarding image showing ****  same image same path but that image is woring on Home page but am using the image with same path its not working on About Us page .
+Infact no image is not working on About us page Don't know why ****      1539

+Yeaahhhh! i fixed this

+I add styling on my About Us.